MIDOSS/MOHID-Cmd/docs/run_description_file/yaml_file.rst

   * :envvar:`$PROJECT` as an alternative spelling of the group's :file:`project` directory on :kbd:`cedar`
   * :envvar:`$USER` as an alternative spelling of the user's userid
   * :kbd:`~` or :envvar:`$HOME` as alternative spellings of the user's home directory

+  Absolute paths with environment variables are strongly recommended for portability and re-usability.

 :kbd:`runs directory`
   The path to the directory where temporary run directories will be created by the :command:`mohid run` (or :command:`mohid prepare`) sub-command.